uditisinha/VaccinationPortal_JAVA/README.md

 # VaccinationPortal_JAVA

-Welcome to the vaccination booking portal, specifically designed for the employees of an organization.
+Welcome to the COVID vaccination booking portal, specifically designed for the employees of an organization.
 This system enables you to easily book your vaccination appointments.

-<h2>Tech Stack Used:</h2>
+<h2>Technologies used:</h2>
 <ul>
     <li><strong>Front-End:</strong> Java Swing</li>
     <li><strong>Back-End:</strong> Java</li>
     <li><strong>Libraries:</strong> Apache POI</li>
 </ul>

-<h2>The key features are:</h2>
+<h2>Key features of the website:</h2>
 <ul>
   <li><strong>Adding Employees:</strong> Employees can be added to the Excel sheet and only these employees can log in and book vaccination appointments.</li>
   <li><strong>Login:</strong> Employees can log in after providing their ID number and password.</li>